percona/k8spg-docs/docs/helm.md

     !!! note

-        If nothing explicitly specified, `helm install` command will work with `default` namespace.
-To use different namespace, provide it with the following additional parameter: `--namespace my-namespace`.
+        If nothing explicitly specified, `helm install` command will work with the `default` namespace and the latest version of the Helm chart.

+        * To use different namespace, provide its name with the following additional parameter: `--namespace my-namespace`.

+        * To use different Helm chart version, provide it as follows:
+            `--version {{ release }}`

 3. Install PostgreSQL:

     ``` {.bash data-prompt="$" }
-    $ helm install my-db percona/pg-db --version {{ release }} --namespace my-namespace
+    $ helm install my-db percona/pg-db --namespace my-namespace
     ```

     The `my-db` parameter in the above example is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)